DI-Fly: How (and Why) to Spool a Fly Reel

 Make sure the backing connects to the back of the fly line.
 The back portion of the fly line will always be the side that uncoils first from the fly line spool.
 Many fly line producers even mark this side.
 Since the fly line has a taper, it is vital to follow this for the fly line to cast correctly.
 Repeat the process of reeling line onto the reel that you did with the backing.

 A recent fly line innovation has been the standardization of a loop-to-loop connection to fly lines.
-As the name suggests, a welded loop at the end of the fly line, similar to a perfection loop knot, connects to a loop on tapered leaders, making the connection (and removal) of leaders to the fly line effortless.
+As the name suggests, a welded loop at the end of the fly line, similar to a perfection loop knot, connects to the leader’s loop on tapered leaders, making the connection (and removal) of leaders to the fly line effortless.
 Once connected, a leader is the transparent portion of the fly line system.
 The leader is driven by the heavier, weight-forward line to unfurl with a tiny fly attached to the end with a clinch knot.

 How Long Should a Leader be on a Fly Line?